SilentRhetoric/WindowSense/Learning_Resources.md

 # Learning Resources

-I want to share a variety of resources that I have used as a novice maker to learn various skills I used to create this project.
-I enjoy collecting bookmarks and hope that these links can help others find quality resources on their journey as a maker.

 ## Backstory

 Not long after COVID-19 began to reshape our lives I found myself with lots of time at home